 Autumn brings chillier evenings.
 With a bit of luck we may enjoy outdoor roast & toasts in the garden until well into October, but it’s equally possible that the first frost will make its appearance before that.
 There are many plants that don't mind too much about falling temperatures.
 The plants in your garden that do, though, will need some safe shelter or a warm protective jacket now.

-An orangery for yourself and your plants
+An orangery for you and your plants

 Do it yourself

-What does frost to?
+What does frost do?